-- Doctorate of Dental Surgery – Columbia University School of Dental Medicine, 1992
+- Doctorate of Dental Surgery (DDS) – Columbia University School of Dental Medicine, 1992

 - Certificate in Orthodontics – University of Pennsylvania, 1995

-- Department of Orthodontics - U of Penn, Outstanding clinical research award
+- Department of Orthodontics - UPenn, Outstanding Clinical Research Award

 Outside the Office

 Born in Johannesburg, South Africa, I immigrated to the United States in 1986.
-I currently reside in Cresskill with my husband, Craig, our two lovely children, Emma and Chase, and our two dogs, Kaia and Simba.
-When I’m not in the office, I love spending time with my family, spin, yoga and listening to classical music.
+I currently reside in Cresskill with my husband Craig, our two lovely children Emma and Chase, and our two dogs Kaia and Simba.
+When I’m not in the office, I love spending time with my family, hiking, jogging, yoga and cooking up a Storm!